Explicit Convergence Rates of Greedy and Random Quasi-Newton Methods: Faster Rates for the BFGS and SR1 Methods

 \subsection{Minimization of General Functions}

 Finally, we consider the optimization of an $M$-\textit{strongly self-concordant}, $\mu$-strongly convex and $L$-smooth objective as Subsection \ref{subsec:random-gel} does.
 We show the entire iteration coupled with our modified update rules in Algorithm \ref{algo:general-quasi}.
-We underline that Algorithm \ref{algo:general-quasi} is only for theoretical analysis, and we will adopt the inverse update rules (Eqs.~\eqref{eq:invsr1} and \eqref{eq:invbfgs}) and Hessian-vector products in practice.
+We underline that Algorithm \ref{algo:general-quasi} is only for theoretical analysis, and we will use the inverse update rules (Eqs.~\eqref{eq:invsr1} and \eqref{eq:invbfgs}) and Hessian-vector products in practice.
 Additionally, we assume that $d \geq 2$, and the constants $ M $ and $ L $ are available for simplicity.
-Using the same proof technique, we could obtain faster convergence rates of $\{\lambda_k\}$ and $\{\sigma_k\}$ (defined in Eqs.~\eqref{eq:lambda} and \eqref{eq:lam-sig}) for greedy/random SR1 or BFGS method.
-The proofs of Lemmas \ref{lemma:gel-bfgs} and \ref{lemma:gel-sr1} can be found in Appendix \ref{app:miss-prove4} and Appendix \ref{app:miss-prove5}.
+Using the same proof technique, we could obtain faster convergence rates of $\{\lambda_k\}$ (defined in Eqs.~\eqref{eq:lambda} and \eqref{eq:lam-sig}) for greedy/random SR1 or BFGS method.
+The proof of Lemma \ref{lemma:gel-bfgs-sr1} can be found in Appendix \ref{app:miss-prove-random3}.